-If Internal Audit concludes that an employee has engaged in fraud, appropriate legal action will be pursued along with immediate termination of the employee from Indiana University, in accordance with respective personnel policies for Academic, Staff and Hourly employees.
+If Internal Audit concludes that an employee has engaged in fraud, appropriate legal action will be pursued along with immediate termination of the employee from Indiana University, in accordance with respective personnel policies for Academic, Staff and Temporary employees.
 In addition, the employee will be required to pay restitution for the cost of the investigation.

 If any employee knows or suspects that other university employees are engaged in fraud, it is his or her responsibility to immediately notify the Internal Audit Department or the appropriate campus police department.

 Any employee who has knowledge of fraud by another employee and does not report such to university officials may himself/herself be subject to disciplinary action, including termination from Indiana University.

 To establish the consequences of fraud and the appropriate reporting mechanisms to be used for notification of known or suspected fraud.

 Any deviation of policy in regard to termination will be determined by the Chancellor of the campus or the appropriate Vice President and the President of Indiana University.
 Legal action will be pursued based on the merits of the case as determined by University General Counsel.

 If the initial notification is to the Internal Audit Department, they shall notify the appropriate campus police department and vice versa.

 The appropriate police department shall be responsible for establishing procedures for investigating the allegation, either alone or in coordination with Internal Audit.
 Together, the appropriate police department and Internal Audit will also determine the accuracy of the allegations.